About the Journal

 Processing Charges (Publication Fees)

-The IJSSCFRT Journal have two peer review options:
+The IJSSCFRT Journal peer review process and processing charges:

 Author Registration and Submission Guidelines in the Journal

 To submit paper to IJSSCFRT journal; Authors should register themselves as authors using IJSSCFRT open journal system (IJSSCFRT OJS) using the following registration page.
 For already registered users; they should login to the journal and begin the five-step process to submit their papers.
 Authors can send the paper directly by email using email@example.com